MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-transition.md

 1. Identify any object detection models created before March 5, 2020, that you want to continue using.
 1. For each model, [create a new object detection model](get-started-with-object-detection.md) with the same training images you used in the original model.
-1. After the new model is trained and published, make sure<!--Suggested.
-I follow the pattern "Be sure to..." and "Make sure you..."--> you update any apps or flows to use the new model.
+1. After the new model is trained and published, make sure you update any apps or flows to use the new model.
 1. After you're done with your deprecated object detection model, you can delete it.

 We understand that you might have spent significant time building your object detection models.
 [Contact us](mailto:aihelpen@microsoft.com) if you need help with migrating larger complex models.